RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/service-visualizing-monitoring.md

 `Kiali` is a frontend for Maistra that will allow you to manage and monitor your mesh from a single UI.
 This UI will allow you to view configurations, monitor traffic flow and health, and analyze traces.

-Go to `istio-system` overview page in OpenShift Web Console and click on the `Kiali` route link:
+Go to `Networling > Routes` in the left menu and select `istio-system` in project.
+Click on `Kiali` route link.

 ![istio-kiali]({% image_path istio-kiali-route.png %})

 You should see `OpenShift Login` screen because Kiali itegrates OpenShift Authentication.
-Enter the username and password as below and click Log In.
+Enter the username and password as below and click `Log In`.

  * Username: `userXX`
- * Password: `openshift`
+ * Password: `r3dh4t1!`

 ![istio-kiali]({% image_path istio-kiali-login.png %})